14.1. Main Targets

 codeoptions.printlevel = 0; % optional, on some platforms printing is not supported

-codeoptions.cleanup = 0; % to keep necessary files for target compile
+codeoptions.cleanup = 0; % to keep auxiliary source files (not needed for low-level interface)

-and then generate the code for your solver (henceforth referred to as “FORCESNLPsolver”, placed in the folder “BasicExample”) using the high-level interface.
+and then generate the code for your solver (henceforth referred to as myFORCESsolver, placed in the folder BasicExample).

-3. For most target platforms you will receive the following compiled files:
+2. For most target platforms you will receive the following compiled files with your generated solver:

 • For MinGW/Linux/MacOS:

-• a static library file libFORCESNLPsolver.a inside the folder lib_target
+• a static library file libmyFORCESsolver.a inside the folder lib_target

-• a shared library file libFORCESNLPsolver.so inside the folder lib_target
+• a shared library file libmyFORCESsolver.so inside the folder lib_target

 • For Windows:

-• a static library file FORCESNLPsolver_static.lib inside the folder lib_target
+• a static library file myFORCESsolver_static.lib inside the folder lib_target

-• a dynamic library file FORCESNLPsolver.dll with its definition file for compilation FORCESNLPsolver.lib inside the folder lib_target
+• a dynamic library file myFORCESsolver.dll with its definition file for compilation myFORCESsolver.lib inside the folder lib_target

 You need only one of those to build the solver.